Salesforce

 Multi-factor authentication significantly lowers the risk of unauthorized access to sensitive patient data, supporting ongoing HIPAA compliance.
 Multi-factor authentication helps prevent cyber attackers from accessing your account by requiring both your login credentials and a verification factor—something they are unlikely to have, even during phishing attempts.

-Here’s how responsibilities are divided for enabling multi-factor authentication at your practice:
+Here’s how responsibilities are shared when it comes to multi-factor authentication at your practice:

 Everyone